WHAT TO KNOW BEFORE YOU BUILD

 Determine where butt-joint splices will be located.
 You may use a 'double joist’ technique or add a 'sister joist block' to create a full 1-1/2” against which each board end can rest and for proper CONCEALoc clip attachment.

 Make sure you offset the clip on the right side of the joint 1/4" from the center line.

 The techniques shown should be used for best results.
 Results may vary, as expansion and contraction could still occur.
 AZEK Building Products Inc. claims no liability or responsibility for the improper installation of this product.
 Since all installations are unique, it is the sole responsibility of the installer to determine specific requirements in regard to each decking application.
 AZEK Building Products recommends that all designs be reviewed by a licensed architect, engineer or local building official before installation.
 Please contact AZEK Customer Service prior to installing if you have question or concerns.

 Step 6: Prolong the Aesthetics of Your Deck

 While TimberTech PRO and EDGE capped composite decking is specifically engineered for enduring beauty, it's always wise to keep your backyard build free of dirt, debris, and spills.
 To maximize the aesthetics of your deck, we recommend using TimberTech® DeckCleaner™.

 USE THE APPROPRIATE BRUSH

-When cleaning your TimberTech decking with DeckCleaner, use a medium-to-stiff nylon brush.
+When cleaning your TimberTech PRO or EDGE decking with DeckCleaner, use a medium-to-stiff nylon brush.